$g$-vectors and $DT$-$F$-polynomials for Grassmannians: Introduction

 \subsection{Acknowledgments}

+The authors would like to thank an anonymous referee for a careful reading of the manuscript and for several helpful suggestions that improved the exposition.
 S.~B.~thanks the Universit\'e Paris Cit\'e and the Institut de math\'ema\-tiques de Jussieu--Paris Rive Gauche for the hospitality he enjoyed during stays in June~2022 and May~2024.
 He would also like to thank Prof.~D.~Prasad, Prof.~S.~S.~Kannan and Prof.~K.~V.~Subrahmanyam for their constant encouragement.
 During this work, he was partially supported by postdoc grants from Tata Institute of Fundamental Research, Mumbai and Indian Institute of Technology, Bombay.
 He dedicates this research work to the memory of his father Shri Tapan Kumar Bakshi.

 Both authors acknowledge support by the French ANR grant CHARMS 19 CE40 0017 headed by Yann Palu.